estridge2014/d3_spring_2024/Homework 1/README.md

-# Homework 1
+# Homework 2
 ---------------------------------

-Homework 2 demonstates the following fundamental concepts:
+Homework 2 demonstates the following key concepts:

-- Chaining, selecting, and binding data
+- chaining, selecting and binding data
-- Defining a SVG element
+- Defining an SVG element
 - Creating shapes to append to the SVG element we defined (the element for this script will be a circle)
 - Appending the circle to the SVG element to create a scatterplot
 - Creating labels for the SVG elements